DerekZhang0000/AddAll-for-LinkedIn/README.md

 # AddAll-for-LinkedIn
-Chrome extension that automatically sends connection requests on your network page
+Chrome extension that automatically sends connection requests to everyone on your network page